-In the period may-june 2008, the FM version of the UG electronics was spacequalified, undergoing environmental stress test consisting in thermal stress and vibration (ESS) and thermo-vacuum test (TVT).
-In the ESS, external power supplies distributed the nominal tensions to the UG electronics, while in the TVT test the UGPD crate was used.
+In the period february-march 2008, the QM2 version of the UG electronics was space-qualified, undergoing environmental stress test consisting in thermal stress and vibration (ESS), thermo-vacuum test (TVT) and electromagnetic compatibility test (EMI).
+In ESS and TVT external power supplies distributed the nominal tensions to the UG electronics, while in the EMI test the UGPD crate was used.